Table of Contents[Hide][Show]

 6. Watch your alcohol.

-Gossiping with your favorite cousin while prepping Brussels sprouts, you feel very relaxed and decide a glass of pinot noir would make things that much better.
-Two hours later, dinner is on its way and you’re on your way to tipsy-ville.
-If you drink, keep alcohol after your meal, when you’re less likely to make a dietary debacle.
+While gossiping with your favorite cousin while prepping Brussels sprouts, you feel very relaxed and decide a glass of pinot noir would make things that much better.
+Two hours later, dinner is on its way, and you’re on your way to tipsy-ville.
+If you drink, keep alcohol for after your meal, when you’re less likely to make a dietary debacle.
 Steer clear of sugary alcohol bombs (looking at you, eggnog) and stick with dry wine or tequila.

 7. Practice gratitude.